thuiar/MMSA-FET/README.md

 fet = FeatureExtractionTool(config="xlnet")
 ```

 For customized features, you'll have to provide a config file which is in the following format.

+The below example extracts features of all three modalities.
+To extract unimodal features, just remove unnecessary sections from the file.

 ```json
 {